 - Deploy and scale in minutes: Quickly virtualize and deploy modern and legacy desktop applications to the cloud in minutes with unified management in the Azure portal.

 - Secure and productive on Azure and Microsoft 365: Deploy a complete, intelligent solution that enhances creativity and collaboration for everyone.
-Shift to Microsoft 365 and get Office 365, Windows 10, and Enterprise Mobility + Security.
+Shift to Microsoft 365, Windows 11 or Windows 10, and Enterprise Mobility + Security.

-With the business drivers in mind, Contoso pins down goals for this migration:
+With the business drivers in mind, Contoso defines the goals for this migration:

-- Modernize the virtual desktop environment for the cloud.
+- Modernize the desktop and application virtualization environment for the cloud.

-- Take advantage of existing Microsoft 365 licenses.
+- Take advantage of existing Microsoft 365 licenses with Azure Virtual Desktop.

-- Optimize the new environment for cost and growth.
+- Optimize the new environment for cost and enterprise-scale growth.